lilkhoa/chess-game/README.md

 2. Open `index.html` directly in your web browser
 3. Ensure you have an internet connection for TensorFlow.js to load

-## How to Play

-### Game Modes
-- **Human vs Human**: Traditional two-player chess
-- **Human vs Computer**: Challenge the AI opponent
-- **Side Selection**: Choose to play as White or Black against the computer

-### Controls
-- **Click to Select**: Click on a piece to select it
-- **Click to Move**: Click on a highlighted square to move
-- **Game Info**: View current player, game status, and move history
-- **Reset Game**: Start a new game at any time

-### Chess Rules Implemented
-- ✅ All standard piece movements
-- ✅ Castling (kingside and queenside)
-- ✅ En passant capture
-- ✅ Pawn promotion with piece selection
-- ✅ Check and checkmate detection
-- ✅ Stalemate and draw conditions
-- ✅ Move validation and legal move highlighting

 ## Development

 ### Model Training